OpenLMIS/documents/5-SubmitReportAPI.md

 ### Return

 - requisitionId on successful submission

-### Error scenarios
+No error will be returned for following cases :-

-- Product is not active - Replenishment quantity set to 0
+- Product is not active - Replenishment quantity set to 0 (No error returned)
 - Product is not supported for that program - Ignore
 - Product is not supported by CHW's base facility - Ignore

+### Error scenarios

 #### 1) *Invalid authentication*
 **Response**: